nilvon9wo/MediusDB/README.md

 # MediusDB
+by Brian Kessler, 2016 September 2

+## Introduction

 MediusDB is a wrapper for JavaScript indexedDB.

-by Brian Kessler, 2016 September 2
+MediusDB is intended to simplify the use of indexedDB by creating a simple API for common use cases.

+I hope by sharing MediusDB, I'll save others from aggravation.
+Furthermore, I'd like to receive feedback to improve both MediusDB and myself.

 For use, see the samples.

-## Introduction
+## Acknowledgements and Raison D'être

 JavaScript: The Definitive Guide, 6th Edition by David Flanagan ( http://shop.oreilly.com/product/9780596805531.do )